bioinfoUQAM/Caribou/README.md

 singularity shell --nv -B a/folder/containing/data/to/include/in/the/environment path/to/Caribou/Caribou/supplement/Caribou.sif
 ```

-Instructions on installing Singularity on your machine can be found [here](https://apptainer.org/user-docs/master/quick_start.html)

 ### [Optional] Python virtual environment
 It is recommended to use the analysis pipeline in a virtual environment to be sure that no other installed package can interfere. \
 Here is an example of Linux command shell to install Caribou in a new virtual environment by modifying the paths: